ansys/pyacp/doc/source/user_guide/howto/create_input_file.rst

 Create an input file with Ansys Mechanical APDL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also create an input file for PyACP through the following steps:
+You can also create an input file for PyACP by performing these steps:

 * Open Ansys Mechanical APDL
 * Load or create a model with APDL commands